Oil & Gas

 - Sharing arrangements

-- Foreign oil and gas activities and the foreign tax credit
+- Foreign oil and gas activities

 - Tax returns, audits and selected audit issues in the oil and gas industry